FrauBoes/TributeToHans/README.md

 A search field with check boxed can be used to select countries to be displayed in the bar chart.

-A separate checkbox can be used to turn on/off the trailing feature of the bubble chart.
+A separate "Trail" checkbox can be used to turn on/off the trailing/tracing feature of the bubble chart.